dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 > 4. Replaced Neural Network with LightGBM tree model due to consistent poor performance (may be due to hardware limitations)
 > 5. Incorporated interaction features modeling `Slope x Wind`, `Human x Environment`, `Wind Speed x Dryness`
 > 6. Added spatial features to modeling. `centroid location`, `latitude`, `longitude`
 > 7. Added one hot encoding of regional and temporal fields. `Seasons`, `Eco Regions`
+> 8. Expanded the target to take into account the `Days Burned` of each fire, since fire spread and damage do not only take place on the day of ignition.

 ### Version 3.0 Changelog